JNP-Solutions/Slacken/README.md

 This generates the index file `library.fna.fai`, which Slacken needs.
 This step must be repeated for every fasta/fna file that will be indexed.

-### Minimal demo data

-For testing purposes, as an alternative to using kraken2-build above, a minimal demo library is available in Amazon S3 at `s3://jnp-public/slackenTestLib`.
-This is a small selection of bacterial genomes.

 ### Building the index

 ```